will-wow/ramda-talk-old/deck/deck.md

 ???

 Here’s the model for our app.
 It’s a TypeScript interface, so it describes the shape of an object, so elsewhere functions can say, “I only take arguments that match this interface.”
 And as you can see, there’s not a lot going on here.
 A marble has a size and a color, both of which are just strings like “large” or “red”.

 So we have marbles, and a bag of marbles is represented by just an array of these marble objects.
 What we’re going to be building as part of our MVP is a set of functions that take an array of marbles, and just filter it in different ways.

 ---

+class: center

 ## Red marbles